razoumov/chapel/03-domain-parallelism.md

 ~~~
 {:.source}

-Let's define an n^2 domain called `mesh`.
+Let us define an n^2 domain called `mesh`.
 It is defined by the single task in our code and is therefore
 defined in memory on the same node (locale 0) where this task is running.
 For each of n^2 mesh points,
-let's print out
+let us print out

 (1) m.locale.id = the ID of the locale holding that mesh point (should be 0)
 (2) here.id = the ID of the locale on which the code is running (should be 0)